~50%

 3. Analysis & impact: Process deviations, bottlenecks and compliance violations are visualised and their financial impact quantified.

-4. Orchestration & AI: The Orchestration Engine coordinates tasks across all tools, systems and departments – including AI agents.
+4. Orchestration & AI: The Orchestration Engine – available as a core platform feature since November 2025 – coordinates tasks across all tools, systems and departments, including AI agents, Robotic Process Automation (RPA) bots and manual activities.

 From process mining to agentic process intelligence – Celonis key technologies

-Celonis Data Core: Bi-directional zero-copy integration with data lakes such as Databricks and Microsoft Azure – no data duplication required.
+Celonis Data Core: Bi-directional zero-copy integration with data lakes such as Databricks and Microsoft Fabric – no data duplication required.
+At Celosphere 2025, the Databricks integration was announced as a complement to the existing Microsoft Fabric connection.

-AgentC Suite: Process Intelligence API for AI platforms such as Microsoft Copilot Studio, Amazon Bedrock or Salesforce Agentforce.
-The world's first Model Context Protocol (MCP) server for process intelligence.
+AgentC Suite: Process Intelligence API for AI platforms such as Microsoft Copilot Studio, Amazon Bedrock and Salesforce Agentforce.
+Plus the world's first Model Context Protocol (MCP) server for process intelligence – a universal connector through which any AI agent can access the Process Intelligence Graph.

-Orchestration Engine: Coordinates the increasingly complex network of RPA bots, workflow automations and manual activities in a single control layer.
+Orchestration Engine: Coordinates the increasingly complex network of RPA bots, AI agents, workflow automations and manual activities in a single control layer – generally available as a core feature since Celosphere 2025.

 For enterprise use cases, there is no AI without PI – no artificial intelligence without process intelligence.
 AI needs process knowledge and business context to execute business-critical tasks effectively.
 Alex Rinke, Co-CEO and co-founder of Celonis, May 2025